MDIL-SNU/TL-GeoCGNN/README.md

 Each layer would be frozen if corresponding column is 1, trainable if 0.

 Additionally, please add column named `lr` for applying different learning rate.
-Value in this column would be multiplied to original learning rate in `embedding`, `gated convolution`.
+Value in this column would be multiplied to original learning rate in `embedding` and `gated convolution`.
 Multiple learning rate is implemented for Adam optimizer.

 For example in model with 2 gated convolution layers,